aljazsim/transformation-framework-for-net/README.md

 Install-Package TransformationFramework
 ```

 Or just simply search for TransformationFramework in NuGet package manager in Visual Studio.
+The NuGet package is avaliable for **.NET Standard 2.0**.

 ## Guidelines